MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Arguments
 * pitch (double) - A value specifying the position of Misty’s head along the up-down axis.
 Values range from -5 (fully up) to 5 (fully down).
-* roll (double) - A value specifying the tilt (“ear” to “shoulder”) of Misty’s head.
+* roll (double) - A value specifying the tilt ("ear" to "shoulder") of Misty’s head.
 Values range from -5 (head tilted fully to the left shoulder) to 5 (head fully to the right shoulder).
 This value is ignored for Misty I.
 * yaw (double) - A value specifying the turn to the left or right of Misty’s head.
 Values range from -5 (fully right) to 5 (fully left).
 This value is ignored for Misty I.
 * velocity (double) - A value from 0 to 100 specifying the speed at which Misty moves her head.
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.